-Bok Choy and Shiitake Mushroom Stir Fry – a very easy and quick vegetable dish that goes perfectly with rice.
-It is a great accompaniment to other rice dishes or to have by itself as a main meal.
+Bok Choy and Shiitake Mushroom Stir Fry is a very easy and quick vegetable dish that pairs perfectly with rice.
+It usually works very well with any other Asian rice dishes and is a good way to get vegetables into your meal.

 It’s been a crazy few months here in Australia.
 We’ve had raging bush fires burning up most of the south east coast to storms with hail stones the size of golf balls.
 Here in Canberra, we were covered in a thick smoke that for a few weeks we had the worst air quality in the world.
 Fortunately, the weather is finally settling down now, and we’re trying to get our sense of normalcy back, including getting back to some good basic home cooking!